Turing machine: Comparison with real machines

-It is often believed that Turing machines, unlike simpler automata, are as powerful as real machines, and are able to execute any operation that a real program can.
+Turing machines are more powerful than some other kinds of automata, such as finite-state machines and pushdown automata.
+According to the Church–Turing thesis, they are as powerful as real machines, and are able to execute any operation that a real program can.
 What is neglected in this statement is that, because a real machine can only have a finite number of configurations, it is nothing but a finite-state machine, whereas a Turing machine has an unlimited amount of storage space available for its computations.

 There are a number of ways to explain why Turing machines are useful models of real computers: